Kandahar Ski Club

 That the Club has been able to maintain its position in the forefront of British racing is due to the emphasis that it puts on junior training.
 Kandahar juniors compete with success each year in the British Junior Championships and the BARSC Championships.
 This is a very important part of the support that Kandahar members give to British ski racing.
 The picture shows the President presenting an Alpha K badge to Blaise Giezendanner for his performances in international races.

-The Kandahar is a private membership club open to any competent skier proposed and seconded by active members and approved by the Board.
-It has an international membership numbering more than 1000 and is structured as a limited liability company.
+The Kandahar is a private members club open to any competent skier proposed and seconded by current members and approved by the Board.
+It has an international membership numbering more than 1200 and welcomes new members.
+It is structured as a limited liability company.
 It has no paid staff, all its officers and directors give their time and efforts voluntarily.
 Although the Club owns a clubhouse in Mürren, which is the Club centre, most Board meetings are held in London.

 Kandahar Ski Club is proud to have had 5 members competing in the Olympics or Paralympics in Sochi:

 - Daniel Yule representing Switzerland, www.danielyule.com/.